 Reasons Why Algae Appears in Your Tank

-- Algae primarily grows when there is excess phosphate or nitrate building up in your aquarium.
+- Algae primarily grow when there is excess phosphate or nitrate building up in your aquarium.
 Overfeeding increases these substances.
 In a planted aquarium, healthy plants consume and remove these nutrients from the water.
 It is a symptom of a nutrient imbalance or buildup in your tank.
 Addressing this will cause the algae to stop growing and die off.
 Directly killing off the algae (using an algaecide) is only a temporary solution if we do not deal with the underlying issue.

-- We leave the lights on far longer than is necessary for the plants’ needs.
+- We leave the lights on for longer than is necessary for the plants’ needs.
 Light is the number one source of energy for algae.
 Without light, it will not grow.
 Natural sunlight directly on your fish tank will be a major cause of algae growth.
 Monitor and time photoperiods to keep the algae from developing.

 Different Ways How To Keep Algae Out Of Betta Tank